javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 MDB files are provided through FTP, directly accesible from the Copernicus OCDB webpage.

-For AERONET-OC and MOBY they are organised by month and updated at least on a monthly basis.
+For AERONET-OC and MOBY they are organised by site and updated on a monthly basis.
+Please refer to MDB attributes 'creation_date' and 'version'  to check which is the latest version available (only the latest version is available at FTP site).

-For _in-situ_ data downloaded from OCDB or SeaBASS, they are organised by products and updated on a monthly basis as well.
+For _in-situ_ data downloaded from OCDB or SeaBASS, they are organised by products.

 A short description of the content as well as the format follows.